swarbler/bestof/index.md

 https://codeberg.org/sperchingbird/bestof

-This repository has been archived and will not receive further commits.
+This website has been archived and will not receive further commits.
 Please go to the Codeberg repo!

 ## what is this?